Earlier this year, I did something highly out of character.

 Marketing is no longer about getting found…it’s about creating an experience.

-I’ve written about this topic before (see this post), so I won’t go into too much detail here, but suffice it to say that if you’re marketing your business and you’re still not getting sales, chances are you’re not doing a good enough job of making people care.
+If you’re marketing your business and you’re still not getting sales, chances are you’re not doing a good enough job of making people care.

 The flaw in your marketing isn’t that you aren’t getting found – you are getting found.
 But if nobody cares about what you have to say, they won’t want to do business with you.